The perfect bowl of comfort to see you through a never ending winter, this Stout Beer Beef Stew will leave your belly full and your taste buds happy.

 - Reduce to simmer and allow to cook over low heat for two hours.

-- Whisk together remaining beer and ¼ cup flour and stir into stew until stew has thickened.
+- In a small bowl, whisk together remaining beer and 1/4 cup flour.
+Stir into stew until stew has thickened.

 - When serving, sprinkle individual bowls with parsley, if desired.